Lee leads Marist against Merrimack after 26-point game

 BOTTOM LINE: Marist hosts Merrimack after Morgan Lee scored 26 points in Marist’s 81-69 loss to the Siena Saints.

-The Red Foxes have gone 7-3 in home games.
-Marist ranks fourth in the MAAC in rebounding with 31.0 rebounds.
-Lee paces the Red Foxes with 7.7 boards.
+The Red Foxes are 7-3 on their home court.
+Marist gives up 58.7 points to opponents and has been outscored by 1.4 points per game.

-The Warriors are 6-8 against MAAC opponents.
-Merrimack has a 2-1 record in games decided by less than 4 points.
+The Warriors are 6-8 in MAAC play.
+Merrimack has a 2-8 record against opponents above .500.

-Marist is shooting 38.3% from the field this season, 4.0 percentage points lower than the 42.3% Merrimack allows to opponents.
+Marist averages 57.3 points per game, 6.6 fewer points than the 63.9 Merrimack gives up.
 Merrimack averages 5.7 made 3-pointers per game this season, 0.2 fewer makes per game than Marist allows.

-The Red Foxes and Warriors square off Saturday for the first time in MAAC play this season.

-TOP PERFORMERS: Lee is scoring 12.8 points per game with 7.7 rebounds and 2.2 assists for the Red Foxes.
-Lexie Tarul is averaging nine points over the last 10 games.
+TOP PERFORMERS: Lee is shooting 43.6% and averaging 12.8 points for the Red Foxes.
+Lexie Tarul is averaging 9.0 points over the last 10 games.

 LAST 10 GAMES: Red Foxes: 5-5, averaging 56.8 points, 33.6 rebounds, 12.0 assists, 5.3 steals and 3.8 blocks per game while shooting 37.3% from the field.
 Their opponents have averaged 58.5 points per game.